principles-of-computer-science/errata/errata-1e1.md

 Page 150:
 Figure 5.15: Four Cloclwise Rotations => Figure 5.15: Four Clockwise Rotations

+Page 162:
+Listing 5.136: The newline and spaces between the two parts of the `symbol` rule should be removed.

 Page 313:
 Listing 7.153: should have 60 and 80 swapped.